speedbot40/GettingAndCleaningWeek4/ReadMe.md

 features in the values data.

 The values in the featvec vector are then modified to make the feature names more descriptive.
+This vector is later used when renaming the columns in the final dataset.

 The featidvec vector is then used to generate a vector which is passed to the colClasses parameter of read.table() so that only the relevent columns are retrieved.